Film/Television Production

 Credits 3

-This course is a practical course that provides an in-depth knowledge of the production of multi-camera studio directing in the television studio or location for the creation of television programming, including entertainment, sports, situation comedies, soap operas, talk shows, and public affairs programming.
+This course is a practical course that provides an in-depth knowledge of the production of multi- camera studio directing in the television studio or location for the creation of television programming, including entertainment, sports, situation comedies, soap operas, talk shows, and public affairs programming.
 This course is an advanced television production module and emphasizes the use of pre-production including scripting before each production.
-Professional industry studio cameras and equipment are utilized and require that the student has prior experience in the use of studio cameras, audio equipment, studio lighting, production switchers, and functions of the floor director, producing and directing.
+Professional industry studio cameras and equipment are utilized and require that students have prior experience in the use of studio cameras, audio equipment, studio lighting, production switchers, and functions of the floor director, producing and directing.
 This course is designed to develop the skills of potential studio or OB directors.
-Lab fee required.

 FT 385: Cinematography